The Undercurrent of the Dallas Startup Ecosystem

 Informal Client Census

 At our firm, we are blessed to have a geographically diverse client roster.
-For example, in Q4 2014, only 35% of our clients were in Dallas with the rest being spread across the globe.
+For example, in Q4 2025, only 40% of our clients were in Dallas with the rest being spread across the globe.
 And we’ve noticed a pattern that highlights an interesting difference between our Dallas clients and non-Dallas clients.
 Our Dallas clients are much more reluctant to quit their day job and go “all in” (i.e. full-time) with their startup.
 Many of them are determined to keep their “day job” as long as possible and just work on their startup at night and on weekends.
 This is very different from our clients in California or New York.
 Even worse, once they go all in, our Dallas startup clients are quicker to give up and jump back into the corporate world.

 Why is this?
 Are people in California or New York more determined or more passionate about their startup than those in Dallas?
 We don’t think so.
 We think Dallas startup participants give up more when participating in a startup.
 It’s a calculation leading to higher QLU opportunity cost which presents a higher threshold to join a startup.

-This is Bad for a Dallas Startup
+Why This Can Be Bad for the Dallas Startup Scene

 The high QLU opportunity cost, in my opinion, slows down each Dallas startup and in turn the entire Dallas startup ecosystem.